-Review: The new iPad mini goes upscale, the basic iPad stays basic
+Review: The new iPad Mini goes upscale, the basic iPad stays basic

 The basic iPad’s conservative formula is surely driven in part by the fact that it has a big market in education, where it has an even lower starting price of $299.
 If you’re a school IT manager wrangling a vast number of iPads, you’ve likely invested in accoutrements such as Lightning charging apparatus, first-generation Pencils, and keyboard cases designed for a particular form factor.
 Anything Apple did that rendered them incompatible would be a setback, even if it were theoretically in the name of progress.

 It’s not that Apple hasn’t made any meaningful changes to the new basic iPad.
 It’s just that they don’t break anything.
 Like the new mini, it has the ultra-wide-angle front-facing camera and Center Stage smart reframing feature that were introduced in the new iPad Pros last spring.
 The processor has been updated to the faster A13 Bionic chip.
+The screen finally supports True Tone, an Apple technology that adjusts colors based on ambient light to keep them consistent.
 And the standard allotment of storage is 64GB—twice the previous amount, and welcome insurance against the possibility of maxing out a few years down the road.
 (On the other hand, the optional cellular connectivity is still LTE rather than 5G.)

 Along with not fundamentally changing what the basic iPad is, the modest nature of these new features allows Apple to keep the $329 starting price intact.
 That preserves the tablet’s bang-for-buck quotient, which has always been excellent; the iPad Air is most definitely a better tablet, but at a price that’s $270 higher, it doesn’t come out on top for sheer value.
 You don’t need to spend that much to get an iPad that’s just fine for reading, gaming, consuming movies and music, making video calls, and a high percentage of the other things that many people do on tablets.